UofT-EcoSystem/rlscope/docs/host_config.rst

 Host Configuration
 ==================

-In order to run the docker development environment, you must perform a one-time configuration of your host system.
+In order to run the Docker development environment, you must perform a one-time configuration of your host system.
 In particular:

     | :ref:`1.
 Install docker-compose`: install docker and ``docker-compose``.